 If you share our motivation and concern, please help us make this dream a reality.

-Pets are beloved members of 68% of U.S. households, or about 85 million families, according to a 2017 survey conducted by the American Pet Products Association.
-That’s an estimated 185 million cats and dogs.
+2017-2018 survey conducted by the American Pet Products Association.
+That’s 185 million cats and dogs.

-In contrast, Virginia’s 267 private shelters and rescue nonprofits took in over 89,000 pets and euthanized only 2,300 in 2016.
-That’s a 2.6% kill rate.
+In contrast, Virginia’s 294 private shelters and rescue nonprofits took in over 87,000 pets.
+4% were euthanized.

 If these facts resonate with you, please join us to bring about positive change for helpless animals facing euthanasia in the Northern Neck.